tompatulpan/TCI-Keyer/README.md

 **Why this happens:**
 - `cw_macros`: Uses ExpertSDR3's internal CW generator → carrier appears in TX spectrum
-- `KEYER`: External key state notification → carrier may be injected at a later stage in the TX chain, bypassing the spectrum visualization point
+- `KEYER`: External key state notification → carrier may be injected at a later stage in the TX chain(?), bypassing the spectrum visualization point

 **Status:** This is a display issue in ExpertSDR3, not a functional problem.
 The CW is transmitted correctly.
 May be raised with Expert Electronics support.